MitchellAcoustics/SSID_IVR_Study/README.md

      Then close your terminal, reopen, and run `uv --version` to verify it installed correctly.

       - If you have conda installed previously, you may see something like `(base) mitch :~` when opening a terminal.
 This is because conda activates its `base` environment by default.
 We should turn that off:

            ```
            conda config --set auto_activate_base false
            ```

    - [Github Desktop](https://desktop.github.com/) (install from website)
    - [Quarto](https://quarto.org/docs/get-started/) (install from website)
-     - Once installed, run the following command to install LaTeX dependencies if you don't have it already:
+     - Once installed, run the following command to install LaTeX dependencies if you don't it already:

        ```bash
        quarto install tinytex